fkirc/bitbucket-issues-to-github/README.md

 `source ./py3/bin/activate`
 `pip3 install -r requirements.pip`

-### Why can't I use my Github password?
+## Why can't I use my Github password?

-Github deprecated basic authentication for several API endpoints.
+Github deprecated password authentication for several API endpoints.
 Instead, Github recommends to use "Personal Access Tokens" to access their API.
 Moreover, your Github password does not work if you are using Github two factor authentication.
 Therefore, this script does not support authentication via your regular Github password.

-### Sidenotes
+## Sidenotes

 Although not required, I recommend to migrate to a fresh Github repo with zero issues.
 By doing so, the old Bitbucket issue numbers should remain valid after the migration.